geological-survey-of-queensland/geological-properties-database/README.md

 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

 #### Survey
-* The one-off event examining a geological or administrative feature.
+* The one-off time bound event examining a geological or administrative feature.
 * The type of exploration, assessment, or processing work that produces samples or observations.
 * A survey is a group activities (actuations and/or sampling and/or observations), that occur together and have a defined relationship.
+* Geological surveys are a sub-set of ontological surveys.
 * ```Survey``` is imperfectly synonymous with the term ```Observation Collection```, and with the term ```Project``` in the geochemistry dataset.
 * A survey as a broad project may have sub-surveys.
 * Examples: seismic survey, geochemical survey, geophysical survey, petrophysical survey.